Magento 2 with Docker for Windows and Wsl 2

 docker ps

-Docker containers list on Windows
+Docker Containers List on Windows

 You may have noticed, we have the same list for both operating systems.
 We did not install Docker on Ubuntu manually, Docker with WSL2 support did the trick automatically.